 Bone broth is simply wonderful for the body.
-I am talking about cooking bones until every nutrient is extracted out, not the kind you buy in a carton at the store.
+I am talking about cooking bones until every nutrient is extracted out, not the kind you buy in a carton at the store (though some are good, like this one).
 Today I will show you a simple homemade crock pot bone broth recipe.
 There are numerous health benefits and it’s very simple to make.
 Ya’ll going to think I’m crazy because this was one of my baby’s first foods.

 Haven’t you heard to drink chicken soup when sick?
 The traditional way of making broth actually gives that statement some validity.
 Broth can help heal the gut, which leads to a healthier immune system.
 Every nutrient or even toxin [toxin=food particle, allergen, bacteria, virus, etc] consumed can enter the bloodstream through the intestinal wall (or gut).
 If the gut works properly, less toxic substances will find their way through and get a person sick.
 In relation to this, it may decrease the likelihood of allergies and other diseases because toxins cannot escape to the bloodstream.
 Thus, immune system function may improve.